movementlabsxyz/movement-docs/docs/Developers/tutorials/Deploy/EVM Contracts/foundryandfractal.md

 ### What is Foundry?

-Foundry is a powerful smart contract development toolchain for Ethereum Virtual Machines.
+Foundry is a powerful Solidity smart contract development toolchain for Ethereum Virtual Machines.

 ### What is Fractal?